-Post-contract non-compete agreement for one year, with the Company's commitment to pay the Chief Executive Officer one year's total annual remuneration under the conditions in force at the time of termination of the contract.

-If the Chief Executive Officer breaches the post-contract non-compete obligation, he must return to the Company any amounts received in this connection and compensate the Company with an amount equivalent to 150% of the amount received in this connection.

-Termination of contract: termination of service of the Chief Executive Officer shall take place in the cases contemplated in the Corporate Enterprises Act, in which case he must place his position at the disposal of the Board of Directors and, where appropriate, execute immediately his dismissal from office.

-Compensation: The Chief Executive Officer shall be compensated with an amount equal to one year's total annual remuneration, under the following circumstances:

-- Unilateral termination by the Chief Executive Officer: due to serious and negligent breach by the Company of its contractual obligations under the contract or to a substantial modification of his functions, powers or service conditions for reasons not attributable to the Chief Executive Officer.

-- Unilateral termination by the Company: not due to a serious and negligent breach by the Chief Executive Officer of the duties of loyalty, diligence or good faith or any of those established by law, according to which he must perform his function.
+- Post-contract non-compete agreement, for one year, with the Company's commitment to pay the Chief Executive Officer one year's total annual remuneration under the conditions in force at the time of termination of the contract. - If the Chief Executive Officer breaches the post-contract non-compete obligation, he must return to the Company any amounts received in this connection and compensate the Company with an amount equivalent to 150% of the amount received in this connection. - Termination of contract: termination of service of the Chief Executive Officer shall take place in the cases contemplated in the Corporate Enterprises Act, in which case he must place his position at the disposal of the Board of Directors and, where appropriate, execute immediately his dismissal from office. - Compensation: The Chief Executive Officer shall be compensated with an amount equal to one year's total annual remuneration, under the following circumstances: - Unilateral termination by the Chief Executive Officer: due to serious and negligent breach by the Company of its contractual obligations under the contract or to a substantial modification of his functions, powers or service conditions for reasons not attributable to the Chief Executive Officer. - Unilateral termination by the Company: not due to a serious and negligent breach by the Chief Executive Officer of the duties of loyalty, diligence or good faith or any of those established by law, according to which he must perform his function.

+Also, following the recommendations of the United Code of Good Governance of the CNMV, during the year 2019 the aforementioned service provision contract was modified, in order to include a clawback clause.